MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ### Performance profiling in Business Central

-In Business Central, you can use the **Performance Profiler** page to record a snapshot to do sampling profiling.
+In [!INCLUDE [prod_short](includes/prod_short.md)], you can use the **Performance Profiler** page to record a snapshot to do sampling profiling.
+This allows for recording of a process that seems slow directly in Business Central.
 For more information, see [Performance Profiler Overview](/dynamics365/business-central/dev-itpro/administration/performance-profiler-overview).